 DPC6.8.1 Two principal recovery routes from a Total Shutdown or Partial Shutdown exist, via LJRPs, and via DRZPs.
 Their requirements are described in detail in DOC9.

-DPC6.8.2 Each Embedded Generator shall notify the DNO if its Power Generating Module has a restart capability without connection to an external power supply, unless the Embedded Generator has previously notified NGESO accordingly under the Grid Code.
-Such generation may be recognised by NGESO and the DNO in the case of Anchor Power Stations for DRZPs.
+DPC6.8.2 Each Embedded Generator shall notify the DNO if its Power Generating Module has a restart capability without connection to an external power supply, unless the Embedded Generator has previously notified the ISOP accordingly under the Grid Code.
+Such generation may be recognised by the ISOP and the DNO in the case of Anchor Power Stations for DRZPs.

 DPC6.8.3 DRZPs may also include other Restoration Contractors as parties to the DRZP in addition to Anchor Generators.
 All Restoration Contractors shall ensure that all their relevant Equipment is provided with resilient back up power sources that will allow that Equipment to operate autonomously, or be operated manually or remotely, for at least 72 hours following the start of the Total Shutdown or Partial Shutdown.
 In these cases the DNO will provide power resilient communications to the Connection Points of all the Restoration Contractors’ sites, unless specifically agreed otherwise.